OI-wiki/i18n/docs/intro/common-mistakes.md

 This kind of error is hard to find, but it will be pointed out by the compiler when compiling with the `-W{warningtype}` parameter.
 You might want to check out the [Warning Options](https://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html) in the official documentation.
 Common ones in `-W{warningtype}` include `-Wall`, `- Wextra`, `-Wshadow`, etc.

 -   Error caused by operator precedence .
-    -    `1 << 1 + 1` : 1 is left shift by 2, that is, the value returned by the expression is 4.
+    -    `1 << 1 + 1` : 1 is left shifted by 2, that is, the value returned by the expression is 4.

 -   The `static` modifier is used incorrectly.